realModusOperandi/appmod-resorts/deployment.md

 ```

 Watch the deployment in the web console.
 When the pods become ready, you can access the application via the Route that was automatically created.
 Be sure to add the context root of `resorts` to the end of the URL.

+## Appendix A: Required Role Bindings
+The default user permissions on OpenShift are extremely restrictive.
+The following role bindings will likely need to be added to the user doing the deployment.
+Note that the Infinispan-operator and open-liberty-operator-ol-liberty-ns roles won't exist until the corresponding operators are installed in the project/namespace the user is working in:
+* `admin` role for the namespace the user is working in
+* `view` role for all namespaces where resources needed in this tutorial live, including the openshift-image-registry
+* `infinispan-operator` role for the namespace the user is working in (requires Infinispan operator be deployed in that namespace)
+* `open-liberty-operator-ol-liberty-ns` role for the namespace the user is working in (requires the Open Liberty operator be deployed to watch the namespace the user is working in)